Stanko/Stanko.github.io/content/blog/2025-03-02-image-comparison-slider.md

 Try out the {{sidenote(text="debug mode", note="I'm quite proud of it!
 The shadow effect is my favorite detail.")}}.
 It reveals the structure in 3D and might give you a clue as to how I managed to create the slider with only a few lines of JavaScript.

-Here's a tip - the blue element is actually a native HTML slider.
+Here's a tip - the blue element is actually a native HTML range input.

 ## It's in the name